-- Nasal strips - Inhalation therapy - Insertion of nasoesophageal/nasogastric tube - Rectal fluid therapy - Cooling by means other than liquid water, mud or topical preparations/liniments which do not have a withdrawal time - Use of electric massagers and other electrical devices - Physical treatment including chiropractic-, soft laser-, light- (including LED-light), naprapathic-, osteopathic-, ultrasound- and magnetic field treatment c) 24 hours minimum d) 96 hours minimum
+- Nothing but ordinary feed should be given on the day of the race. - Nasal strips - Inhalation therapy - Insertion of nasoesophageal/nasogastric tube - Rectal fluid therapy - Cooling by means other than liquid water, mud or topical preparations/liniments which do not have a withdrawal time

-- Alkalizing substances (e.g. bicarbonate and citrates)

-- Injection or infusion, regardless of preparation - Substances which have an effect on the nervous system - Substances which have an effect on the muscular and skeletal systems - Substances which have a muscle relaxant effect - Antifungal drugs - Local antimicrobial treatment with chloramphenicol or fusidic acid preparations - Pharmacy manufactured medication - Medication for human use, for which no withdrawal time is specified - Veterinary medication not indicated for use in horses - Herbal medication (for oral administration) - Homeopathic medication - Equipment for treatment or treatment methods marketed with claim for analgesic effect ("medical claim") - Transcutaneous nerve stimulation (TNS) - Acupuncture - Laser (other than soft laser)

-e) 7 days minimum

-- Expectorant medication, e.g. bromhexine, dembrexine, acetylcysteine f) 8 days minimum g) 10 days minimum h) 14 days minimum

-Antimicrobial drugs (with the exception of procaine benzylpenicillin which has a withdrawal time of 14 days and local treatment with ointments containing chloramphenicol or fusidic acid which has a withdrawal time of 96 hours)

-- Shock wave or pulsed wave therapy (NOTE: Treatment must only be administered by an authorized veterinary surgeon)

-- Injections in the joints or bursae, joint/synovial puncture - Glucocorticoids (cortisone) with a short-term effect and rapid excretion.
-In the case of injections in the joints, tendon sheaths or bursae with any other glucocorticoid than dexamethasone sodium phosphate, the withdrawal time is 28 days - Bronchodilator medication (e.g. salbutamol, salmeterol, beclomethasone, budesonide, theophylline) - Anti-inflammatory medication - NSAID, except NSAID with long elimination, e.g firocoxib 30 days w.t. - DMSO - ACTH - IRAP - Cyclosporine and other immunosuppressing substances i) 28 days minimum
+- Use of electric massagers and other electrical devices - Physical treatment including chiropractic-, light- naprapathic-, osteopathic-, ultrasound- and magnetic field treatment - c) 24 hours minimum - Alkalizing substances (e.g. bicarbonate and citrates) - d) 96 hours minimum - Injection or infusion, regardless of preparation - Antifungal drugs - Local antimicrobial treatment with cloxacillin, chloramphenicol, zinc bacitracin or fusidic acid preparations - Equipment for treatment or treatment methods marketed with claim for analgesic effect ("medical claim") - Laser - Transcutaneous nerve stimulation (TNS) - Acupuncture - Herbal medication (for oral administration) - e) 5 days minimum - Vaccination - f) 7 days minimum - Expectorant medication, e.g. bromhexine, dembrexine, acetylcysteine - Hyposensitization therapy (allergy immunotherapy AIT/ASIT) - g) 8 days minimum - Antimicrobial drugs for systemic administration (with the exception of procaine benzylpenicillin which has a withdrawal time of 14 days) - h) 10 days minimum - Shock wave or pulsed wave therapy (NOTE: Treatment must only be administered by an authorized veterinary surgeon) - i) 14 days minimum - Injections in the joints or bursae, joint/synovial puncture - Glucocorticoids (cortisone) with a short-term effect and rapid excretion.
+In the case of injections in the joints, tendon sheaths or bursae with any other glucocorticoid than dexamethasone sodium phosphate, the withdrawal time is 28 days - Bronchodilator medication (e.g. salbutamol, salmeterol, beclomethasone, budesonide, theophylline) - Anti-inflammatory medication - NSAID, except NSAID with long elimination, e.g firocoxib 30 days w.t. - DMSO - ACTH

+- IRAP

+- Cyclosporine and other immunosuppressing substances

+- j) 28 days minimum

+- ArtiCell Forte

-- Any glucocorticoids (cortisone) with the exception of those mentioned in section h) above.
+- Any glucocorticoids (cortisone) with the exception of those mentioned in section i) above.